codefromhezad/foreman/README.md

 Debugging helpers
 ---------------------------

 In the worker, you can use the log(), warn() or error() functions.
-Data will be logged in the browser console (because of workers restrictions, you can't log non- atomic data).
+Data will be logged in the browser console (because of workers restrictions, you can't log non-atomic data).